takedanemuru/NagatoBox/readme_extra/todo/NagatoBox_42.4_Innocent_Age.md

 + ~~new : scroll music data that longer than drawing-area width.~~
 + new : systray (?)
 + new : context menu to "open as new tab" for treeview.
++ new : call calendar from desktop-shell taskbar

 ### nagato-fullscreen-editor (v42.4.6)